-U.S. IOOS is pleased to release the U.S. IOOS Enterprise Strategic Plan (2018-22), which lays out Enterprise-wide objectives and priorities for the next five years and into the future.
+U.S. IOOS is pleased to release the U.S. IOOS Enterprise Strategic Plan, which lays out Enterprise-wide objectives and priorities for the next five years and into the future.

-This plan is the first written that addresses the full scope of the U.S. IOOS Enterprise, bringing together the needs and goals of the entire ocean, coastal, and Great Lakes observing system, which is comprised of federal, regional, and international partners in both the public and private sectors.
+This plan addresses the full scope of the U.S. IOOS Enterprise, bringing together the needs and goals of the entire ocean, coastal, and Great Lakes observing system, which comprises federal, regional, and international partners in both the public and private sectors.
 It focuses on cross-cutting goals and practical objectives to address IOOS core capabilities which include: sustained observations; data management and communication; modeling and analysis; user-driven products and tools; and stakeholder engagement, outreach, and education.

-Yes, next steps involve the development of an implementation plan.
-We intend the implementation plan to be inclusive of the entire Enterprise and will provide the opportunity to IOOS core partners to contribute.
+In a sense.
+Our next steps involve the development of an implementation approach to ensure updates at optimum intervals.
+In the immediate time frame, the strategic plan will be used as a basis for IOOS annual guidance planning.
+We intend the implementation approach to be inclusive of the entire Enterprise and will provide the opportunity to IOOS core partners to contribute.
 It will outline specific, time-bound activities that will contribute towards achieving the IOOS mission, goals, and objectives.

 Below are the goals and objectives as set forth in the Strategic Plan.